-These grants are open to community groups, local governments, schools and individuals (private land owners).
-For the purposes of these grants "community" is defined as individuals or groups (non-paid employees) including environmental groups (e.g. paid practitioners).
+These grants are open to community groups, local governments, schools and individuals (farm businesses/private land owners).
+For the purposes of these grants "community" is defined as individuals or groups (non-paid employees) including environmental groups (e.g. groups who employ paid practitioners).

 Community groups must be incorporated to be eligible to apply for CEG grants.
-Where groups are not incorporated and/or do not have an ABN they must seek sponsorship from an incorporated group or Local Government.
-Where individuals apply, they must own the property, or have the written permission of the landowner on whose property works will be undertaken.
-If your group or organisation is not registered for GST, please discuss this with a PHCC project officer.
+Where groups are not incorporated and/or do not have an ABN they must seek sponsorship from an incorporated group such as a Land Conservation District Committees (LCDC) or Local Government.
+Where individuals/businesses apply, they must own the property, or have the written permission of the landowner on whose property works will be undertaken.
+If your group or organisation is not registered for GST, please discuss this with a PHCC project officer, this does not preclude applying.

 NB: State Government agencies are not eligible to apply for CEG funds.
-However, community groups may apply to undertake works on land vested in State government authorities provided they are working in partnership with the land's manager.
+However, community groups may apply to undertake works on land vested in State government authorities provided they are working in partnership with the land's manager (Note: this is not applicable for the Black Cockatoo Project).